zer1t0/httpsweet/README.md

 It was created with flexibility in mind, allowing be used in many different situations, therefore in allows deploy the very same operation in many different ways.
 For more information see the (Rules section)[#rules].

 ## Examples
+This section show some examples of the common operations.

 ### Download file
-Download a file:
+Download a file `test`:
 ```
 curl 127.0.0.1:8000/test
 curl 127.0.0.1:8000/?path=test
 curl 127.0.0.1:8000/ -d 'action=download&path=test'
 ```

-Download part of a file:
+Download part of a file `test`:
 ```
 curl '127.0.0.1:8000/test?offset=10&size=20'
 curl '127.0.0.1:8000/?offset=10&size=20&path=test'